 More often than not, however, I will have the content reviewed and edited by SEO content editors.
-It's not about diluting the content's value or message, which I'm absolutely against.
-It's about adding all the other elements that go into the article, such as tags, images, links, formatting, etc.
+It’s not about diluting the content’s value by stuffing it with keywords.
+It’s about adding all the other elements that go into the article, such as tags, images, links, formatting, etc.

 I’d rather have quality content that’s useful and relevant to the audience than SEO-driven content.
 As it should be with you, too.